 If you're afraid that chemical bug sprays might be too harsh for your skin or your home, then a natural, plant-based product is a great alternative!
 Natural bug sprays can work well but tend to provide shorter hours of protection than their chemical counterparts.

-Here is a list of top 10 best natural bug sprays that are highly recommended on Amazon.
+Here is a list of top 10 best natural bug sprays that are highly recommended by consumers.
 We compared them by factors such as the type of bug spray, main ingredients, and hours of protection.

 |Main ingredients||Oil of lemon eucalyptus|